HandsOnDataViz/book/docs/HandsOnDataViz.md

 vanish, even though your work is usually still there.
 Breaking your code—and figuring out how to fix it—is a great way to learn, even if it requires trial and error.

+TODO: Test one way to fix GitHub errors by going into the commits and going back to a previous version of the code.
+Is this possible in the web version?

 #### Safely Delete your GitHub Repo and Start Over